 This trail has a good incline throughout the entire hike that can make it a bit more challenging than other trails.

-There is no parking lot for this trail and so you will have to park along the side of Big Cottonwood Canyon road.
+There is no parking lot for this trail.
+You will have to park along the side of Big Cottonwood Canyon Road.

 Stewart Falls